prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 Configure your HTML page to use an external hosted stylesheet, specifically Twitter Bootstrap.
 This usually involves swapping the existing stylesheet `link` with something like the following: `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">`.

-Refer to http://getbootstrap.com/getting-started/#download-cdn for guidance.
+Refer to https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn for guidance.

 ### Style

 Use Twitter Bootstrap to style your site as desired!
-Refer to http://getbootstrap.com/css/ and http://getbootstrap.com/components/ for more documentation and examples.
+Refer to http://getbootstrap.com/components/ for more documentation and examples.

 You might end up with something like the following example: